pcmarks/genstage_example_2/README.md

 # GenstageExample2

 This is an example of a simple four stage GenStage flow.
 It features a multi-input stage - an adder that requires two values and computes their sum.
+For a more detailed explanation, please see this blog [post](www.elixirfbp.com)

 The example is meant to illustrate how to
 1. design a multi-input stage, and